RedisLabs/redislabs-docs/content/rc/rc-quickstart.md

     $ docker exec -it redis1 bash
     ```

-2. This gives you a bash prompt running within your Docker image.
-From here, you can connect to your database:
+2. Connect to your database.

     ``` sh
     # redis-cli -h <host> -p <port> -a <password>